"And don't touch her..."

 I just stood there grinning ear-to-ear.
 Tenel Ka knew full well about the bet, Jacen had no idea she knew though.
 Him stammering out an excuse was the best.

-"That damn crystal snake again..."
+"That damn crystal snake again."
 I had to interject with that.
 I just had to.
 "Hisssssss."

 Tenel Ka even held back a laugh as I stepped over to her, tracing my fingers up and down her back.
-"My hands are clean, darling.
+"My hands are clean, Majesty.
 I'll tie it for you."
 And you know as I did that, I glared at Jacen; biting my lip and grinning, getting as close to her as possible.

 The sixth night proved tiring as Jacen's job went from watching to acting.
 He had seen an assailant entering the Palace from the kitchen entrance and followed them all the way to the dining hall, where Tenel Ka was seated alone, absently picking at her cold dinner.
 The assailant, a flexible young woman, was inches away from grabbing the Queen Mother when Solo stopped them.
 Jacen and Tenel Ka found out it was some second cousin, however many times removed trying to get to the throne.
-Who knows for what... but they put her in interrogation, which now left Jacen and Tenel Ka alone once more.
+Who knows for what... but she was put in interrogation, which left Jacen and Tenel Ka alone once more.
 Gadell was busy in the Palace cells, toying with the relative.